This page provides a brief description of MFEM's mesh formats and meshing mini applications.

 MFEM supports a number of mesh formats, including:

-- MFEM's own mesh v1.0 format, which can describe both straight as well as arbitrary high-order curvilinear and more general meshes,
+- MFEM's mesh v1.0 format for arbitrary high-order curvilinear and more general meshes,

 - The VTK unstructured mesh format, for triangular, quadrilateral, tetrahedral and hexahedral meshes,